 Accounts vary between 200 and 400 feet.
 If you’re familiar with this waterfall, we’d love to hear from you on how high Lower Whitewater Falls is!

 Gorges State Park is 10 minutes away from Upper Whitewater Falls.
 You’ll pass its entrance if connecting to NC-281 from US-64.

 You’ll leave the park’s property and venture into Pisgah National Forest to see this and two other notable waterfalls: the lesser-known Hidden Falls and the very popular Turtleback Falls.
 It’s about 3.5 miles to hike to and from these three falls.

 Note that while it might be tempting to jump in the cold water, it is not recommended at either waterfall.
 Many injuries and deaths have occurred in recent years as Turtleback used to be a sliding waterfall.

 Additional places to visit at Gorges State Park include Bearwallow Falls, the Ray Fisher Place campground, and the Foothills Trail.

 Cashiers also has some interesting shops, a great Farmer’s Market, and Whiteside Brewing.
 They have a diverse selection of brews and a great food menu to pair with your pint.

 If traveling to Upper Whitewater Falls from Cashiers, you’ll pass Silver Run Falls.
-It’s reachable after a fairly easy quarter-mile hike.
+It’s reachable after a fairly short hike.

 Sapphire is also 40 minutes away from Highlands to the west and Brevard to the east, in case you’re seeking even more things to do.